holistudio/vibe_pitch/README.md

 Vibecoding a singing pitch webapp

-A simple web app that helps you practice singing specific musical notes.
-Select a target pitch, sing into your microphone, and get real-time visual feedback showing whether you're on pitch, too high, or too low.
+A web app that helps you practice singing melodic patterns.
+Configure a 4-note melody using scale degrees, listen to it played back as piano tones, then sing it back and get visual feedback on your pitch accuracy for each note.

 ## Features

-- Select any note from C2 to C6 (covers most vocal ranges)
+- **Melody Configuration**: Set up 4 notes using scale degrees (1-7) with optional sharps and octave shifts
+- **Piano Playback**: Hear your melody played with realistic piano-like tones
+- **Adjustable Tempo**: Set the metronome speed (BPM) for eighth notes
+- **Countdown Timer**: 3-2-1 countdown at tempo before recording starts
-- Real-time pitch detection using your microphone
+- **Real-time Pitch Detection**: Uses your microphone to detect the pitch you're singing
-- Visual feedback with a horizontal line:
+- **Visual Feedback**: 4-column display shows your accuracy for each note
-  - **Green (middle)** = on pitch
+  - **Green (center)** = on pitch
   - **Red (moves up)** = too high
   - **Blue (moves down)** = too low